armadaproject/armada/docs/usage.md

 ```

+**Note: Job resource request and limit should be equal.
+Armada does not support limit > request currently.**

 # How to use Armada

 We have now covered how to setup Armada and how to interact with it.